workers-safety/workers-safety-website/content/communications/event-may-7-at-4-00pm-essential-youth-workers-during-the-pandemic-student-edition.md

 date = 2020-05-07T20:00:00Z
 draft = true
 tags = ["x", "y"]
-title = "Event - May 7 at 4:00pm - Essential Youth Workers During the Pandemic: Student Edition."
+title = "Essential Youth Workers During the Pandemic: Student Edition."

 +++
 Are you an essential worker during the COVID-19 Pandemic?
 Want to know more about how to protect yourself while working?